orangesurf/frigate/README.md

 ## Performance

+### CPU Performance

-The scanning query is essentially CPU bound, mostly around EC point multiplication.
+With this approach the scanning query is essentially CPU bound, mostly around EC point multiplication.
 [DuckDB parallelizes](https://duckdb.org/docs/stable/guides/performance/how_to_tune_workloads#parallelism-multi-core-processing) the workload based on row groups, with each row group containing 122,880 rows.
 It will by default configure itself to use all the available cores on the server it is running.
 The behaviour can be configured in the Frigate configuration file (see `dbThreads`).